 Company, book by George Furth, music and lyrics by Stephen Sondheim; directed by Lonny Price.
 Produced by the New York Philharmonic and broadcast via cinema.
-Copyright 1970.
+First produced 1970.
 (Seen June 15, 2011.)

 Let’s get this out of the way.

 I mean, Patti LuPone, Jon Cryer, Stephen f’in’ Colbert, Christina Hendricks, and — of course — Neil Patrick Harris in what is most likely my favorite Stephen Sondheim musical.
 Yeah, technically it was a concert version, but like that other Sondheim concert that also had Harris and LuPone in it, Sweeny Todd in Concert from 2001, it was pretty much a full-on show with all the dialogue, blocking that actually added to the show, and mini-costume changes.
 I’ve been looking forward to this for a long time.

 For those of you unfamiliar with what there is of a plot, it’s about the character of Bobby, a bachelor living in New York, who “reassesses his life on his thirty-fifth birthday by reviewing his relationships with his married acquaintances and his girlfriends.”
 (From the program notes on the New York Philharmonic’s website for the production.)